d-millar/ghidra-debugger-how-to/tips/using_pyttd.md

-# using pyttd (DEPRECATED - replaced by dbgneng-trace)
+# using pyttd (DEPRECATED - replaced by dbgeng-trace)

 ## Context
 - OS: Windows